m121/m121/README.md

 I am passionate about deeply exploring various design patterns for agent orchestration, different evaluation testing for AI agents(Evals) , and optimizing memory management in agents.

 I am seeking professional opportunities focused exclusively on artificial intelligence, where I can grow as an AI developer or AI engineer and contribute to building robust agent workflows and orchestration patterns.

+On this GitHub profile, I am actively experimenting with AI agent concepts and sharing related projects.
 ## Tech Stack

   - Nextjs